 This article will cover some of the fundamental guidelines every challenge should establish as well as advice for keeping participants motivated during the competition.
 It will also show you how to set up a step challenge at work.

-What is a Step Challenge?
+What is an Office Step Challenge?

 They promote healthy living while also encouraging friendly rivalry in the workplace.
-Step challenges are simple to organize and can be set up in two ways: as an individual competition in which each participant competes against one another, or as a team-based challenge in which everyone’s steps are combined to achieve one goal.
+Office step challenges are simple to organize and can be set up in two ways: as an individual competition in which each participant competes against one another, or as a team-based challenge in which everyone’s steps are combined to achieve one goal.

 Team challenges are excellent for bringing coworkers together, particularly among distant professionals.